 Mark Martin raced to a stellar NASCAR career and is considered by many to be the greatest driver never to win a Cup Series championship.
-Despite never winning a title, Martin developed a loyal following in his lengthy career that spanned more than three decades.
-Although he admitted earlier this year that he’s disconnected from the sport and knows less about it than the average fan, he remains connected with his fans through social media.
+He developed a loyal following in his lengthy career that spanned more than three decades.
+Although Martin admitted he’s now disconnected from the sport and knows less about it than the average fan, he remains connected with his fans through social media.

-On Twitter this week, the 62-year-old Martin showed he still has that same feisty side that allowed him to amass 96 NASCAR wins against some of the all-time greats, including Jeff Gordon and Dale Earnhardt, when he fired off a response and threw some serious shade at someone who questioned his career and being the “nice guy.”
+On Twitter, the 64-year-old Martin once showed he still has that feisty side, which allowed him to amass 96 NASCAR wins against some of the all-time greats, including Jeff Gordon and Dale Earnhardt, when he fired off a response and threw serious shade at someone who questioned his career and being the “nice guy.”

-Mark Martin had a lengthy and successful career against tough competition
+Mark Martin had a lengthy and successful NASCAR career against tough competition

-What makes his success all the more impressive is that he earned all those wins against some of the greatest to ever turn laps in NASCAR, including Richard Petty, Dale Earnhardt, Jimmie Johnson, and Jeff Gordon.
+What makes his success all the more impressive is that he earned all those wins against some of the greatest to ever turn laps in NASCAR, including Richard Petty, Jimmie Johnson, Earnhardt, and Gordon.

 In addition to testing his skills against the best, Martin also withstood the test of time.
 He raced for the first time in NASCAR during the 1981 season.
 Incredibly, he finished his career in 2013.

 But don’t mistake that lengthy career for someone who hung around too long.
 In fact, Martin was just the opposite.
 He strapped in behind the wheel because he was competitive.
 At the 2009 Subway Fresh Fit 500 at Phoenix Raceway, he became only the fourth driver 50 years or older in the sport’s history to win a race.
 He won four more times that year and finished second in the final season standings.

 Martin goes after fan questioning his career on Twitter